dustywhite7/Econ8310/SlidesCode/1 - Review.md

 - (You will be expected to learn to program during this course if you do not already know how)
 - Plan on spending all of our time in lab working on homework and refining your predictions
-- **Take charge** of your assignments; they will be open-ended!
+- **Take charge** of your assignments and projects; they will be open-ended!

 ---

 # Expectations of Me

 - I will work through examples of code in class
-- I will be available during office hours to help you with assignments
+- I will be available during lab and office hours to help you with assignments
 - I will revise the course material as needed to suit your interests